weaviate/weaviate/gsi/README.md

 The following environmental variables are unique to Gemini Plugin configuration at the server:
 * GEMINI_ALLOCATION_ID - This must be set to a valid allocation id.
 Please consult your onboarding instructions or reach out to your GSI support contact for more information.
-* GEMINI_DATA_DIRECTORY - This directory must exist and live under /home/public ( a requirement of the FVS component. )
+* GEMINI_DATA_DIRECTORY - This directory must exist and live under "/home/public" (it's an FVS requirement.)
 * GEMINI_FVS_SERVER - This is the server address of your FVS server.
 Typically, its value should be 'localhost' since the FVS server would typically be co-located with your Weaviate server instance.
-* GEMINI_DEBUG - By default the value is 'false'.
+* GEMINI_DEBUG - By default the value is 'false' (lower-casee.)
 Set to 'true' to see more Gemini Plugin log messages printed to the console.
+This is useful when debugging Gemini Plugin configuration issues.

 See the docker-compose file at 'gsi/docker/docker-compose-sanity.yml' for an example of how to set these environmental variables.